remotion-dev/remotion/packages/docs/docs/renderer/get-video-metadata.md

   // If you have a Webpack override, make sure to add it here
   webpackOverride: (config) => config,
 });

+// The ID of the composition to render const compositionId = "main";
-// Provide the metadata to the composition

-const comps = await getCompositions(bundleLocation, {
+// Provide the metadata to the composition const composition = await selectComposition({
+  serveUrl: bundleLocation,
+  id: compositionId,
   inputProps: {
     width,
     height,